 Cilantro needs at least 6-8 hours of direct sunlight to flourish.
 The leaves are usually ready to be harvested about 4 weeks after planting.
 Coriander seeds are usually ready for harvest 6-7 weeks after planting.
 Cilantro plants grow well with other herbs like basil, mint and parsley.
 In warmer climates, if the seeds are not harvested, the plants will re-seed themselves and cilantro can be grown year round with minimal effort.
 Cilantro can be grown in both containers and in the ground.

-We typically grow two crops of cilantro.
-We plant it in our garden in the very late spring and leave it alone until it produces seeds.
-We then harvest the seeds, grind them up and store them in an airtight bag.
 For the cilantro leaves, we grow several plants indoors and time the planting so that the leaves start maturing around the same time as our salsa tomatoes and jalapeno peppers.
-For a few weeks each summer, we make and eat loads and loads of fresh, homemade salsa.
+For a few weeks each summer, we make and eat loads and loads of fresh, homemade salsa, using much of the fresh cilantro that we grow ourselves.
+We also can a lot of this salsa so that we can enjoy it all year round.

 Cilantro leaves are better eaten fresh.
 If they are dried, they lose much of their flavor.
 However, they can be frozen in water or blended with butter for long-term storage.
 Cilantro tastes great with garlic, mint, chives, citrus and cumin.
 It has a very bright flavor and fresh-cut cilantro fills the room with a wonderful aroma like no other.
+Cilantro leaves can also be used to flavor oil or as a an ingrediant in a spicy bloody mary cocktail.

 Coriander seeds have a somewhat spicy flavor that is even more intense than the leaves.
 The seeds can be stored for months on end.
 They can be ground up and used in lots of different dishes.